-The chocolate-butter is folded in and the batter is poured into a spring-form pan set into a water bath and baked for 15-minutes in the oven.
+Now it is time to pour the batter into the springform pan and make a water bath.
+Place the springform pan into a larger pan then fill the larger pan with hot water and bake it for 15 minutes.
 That’s it!
 We promise you that this flourless chocolate cake will impress even the most sophisticated guest.

 This cake is an adaptation of the Chocolate Oblivion Torte in the Cake Bible by Rose Levy Beranbaum.
 We made a small but significant change to the ingredients by using salted butter instead of unsalted butter.
 That seemingly minor change magnifies the flavor of the chocolate.

 If you don’t have salted butter then just add a pinch of salt to the melted chocolate.

 We served our flourless chocolate cake with some lightly sweetened whipped cream and a fast and easy raspberry sauce.
 The combination was absolutely sublime.

 - Intense Chocolate Cake with Cream Cheese Frosting